-Like all exercise equipment, however, finding the best exercises for your exercise bands, however, isn't an easy thing to do.
-To give you a hand, we've put together 5 of the best and most diverse resistance band exercises that we could so that you can find out for yourself.
+Like all exercise equipment, however, finding the best exercises for your exercise bands, however, isn’t an easy thing to do.
+To give you a hand, we’ve put together 5 of the best and most diverse resistance band exercises that we could do so that you can find out for yourself.

 Want to move fast?
 Jump to the right section below.

-First up; bicep curls.
+First up, bicep curls.
 Bicep curls are potentially the most commonly thought of strength exercises when it comes to any form of strength training, and their diversity means that they have landed a place here too.
 The bicep curl with a resistance band is based on the resistance band being placed under your foot or around something stationary where the resistance is directly below the elbow.
 The exercise can be performed with any resistance band making it ideal for practicality as well as efficiency.
 You can move through the different resistance levels until you find the right resistance for your needs and can progress accordingly.

 The bicep curl also allows for several variations in order to keep things mixed up and really maximise the progress to reach your goals faster and keep things fresh, like adding in concentration or hammer curls to the workout.
 That’s just a little food for thought.